olmadsen/beta-system/README.md

-This reposotory contains **The Mjølner Beta System**, which consits of a compiler Beta, a library of Beta patterns,a and and SDE.
+This reposotory contains **The Mjølner Beta System**, which consists of a compiler for Beta, a library of Beta patterns, and an SDE.

-In addition it contains **The qBeta System,** which consists of a compiler for qbeta, a library of qBeta objects and an SDE for qBeta.
+In addition, it contains **The qBeta System,** which consists of a compiler for qbeta, a library of qBeta objects and an SDE for qBeta.

 **Beta** was developed by Bent Bruun Kristensen, Ole Lehrmann Madsen, Birger Møller-Pedersen and Kristen Nygaard.
 Here are some references:
 1. B.B.
-Kristensen, O.L Madsen, B. Møller-Pedersen, K. Nygaard, Abstraction Mechanisms in the Beta Peogramming Language, POPL 1983.
+Kristensen, O.L Madsen, B. Møller-Pedersen, K. Nygaard, Abstraction Mechanisms in the Beta Programming Language, POPL 1983.
-2. O.L Madsen, B. Møller-Pedersen, K. Nygaard, Object-oriented Programmin in the ebta Programming language, ACM,Addison Wesley, 1993.
+2. O.L Madsen, B. Møller-Pedersen, K. Nygaard, Object-Oriented Programming in the Beta Programming Language, ACM, Addison Wesley, 1993.
 Out of print, but a PDF-file is available in this repository.
-3. B. B. Kristensen, O.L Madsen, B. Møller-Pedersen, The When, Why and ... , ACM/SIPGPLAN Conference on History of Programming languages, San Diego, 2007.
+3. B. B. Kristensen, O.L Madsen, B. Møller-Pedersen, The When, Why and Why not of the Beta Programming Language, ACM SIGPLAN conference on History of Programming Languages (HOPL 2007) - San Diego, USA.

 The MJølner Beta System was originally developed as part of the Nordic Mjølner Project and afterwards by Mjølner Informatics LtD. and Aarhs University.
 The following people took part in the development, Peter Andersen, Lars Bak, Jørgen Lindskov Knudsen, Ole Lehrmann Madsen, Claus Nørgard, Elmer Sandvad, +++ to be completed.

+1. Object-oriented Environments: The Mjølner Approach, Jørgen Lindeskov Knudsen, Mads Løfgren, Boris Magnussen, Ole Lehrmann Madsen (eds.), Prentice Hall, 1994.

 **qBeta** is a relatively new language developed by Ole Lehrmann Madsen and derived from Beta.
 Birger Møller-Pedersen has (and is) an importat contributor and Henry Michael Lassen is a key person in the development of the SDE.